-Higher Risk of Low Back Pain for Competitive Youths
+Low Back Pain Risks For Competitive Youths

 A recent study published in the American Journal of Sports Medicine by researchers from the Institute of Clinical Medicine, University of Tsukuba in Japan found that excessive exposure to competitive sports activities during youth was associated with low back pain and symptoms in the lower extremities, with the severity varying with the sport.